ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A chance of snow after midnight.
+         <h3>Friday Night</h3>A chance of snow after 4am.
 Mostly cloudy.
 Low around 7, with temperatures rising to around 9 overnight.
 Wind chill values
          as low as -7.
-North northeast wind around 15 mph, with gusts as high as 22 mph.
-Chance of precipitation is 30%.
+North northeast wind around 14 mph, with gusts as high as 22 mph.
+Chance of precipitation is 40%.
 New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Snow before 3pm, then snow and a slight chance of sleet.
 Cloudy, with a high near 15.
 Wind chill values as low as -7.
 Northeast
-         wind around 14 mph, with gusts as high as 21 mph.
+         wind around 13 mph, with gusts as high as 22 mph.
 Chance of precipitation is 90%.
 New snow accumulation of 2 to 4 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">